peiranqiu/Image-Compressor/README.md

 # Image Compressor

-This image compressor program takes an image as input and returns a list of compressed images using progressive compression.
+This image-compressor takes an image as input and returns a list of compressed images using progressive compression.

 ###################

 How to Use

 ###################

 Go to src folder, and run following command from terminal.
 Compressed image will be generated into the output folder.